MerilynMastrangelo/First_Repository/README.md

-# This is my first repository an exercise solved in HTML and CSS
+# This is my first repository a challenge solved in HTML and CSS

 HelloWorld 😉